PeanutButterRat/cryptoserve/docs/source/usage/protocol.rst

 Message Structure
 -----------------

-The overall structure of a message (packet) in Cryptoserve constitutes of two parts:
+The overall structure of a message in Cryptoserve constitutes of two parts:

 1. Header
 2. Data